kizu/kizu.ru/src/posts/2025-03-24-svg-linked-parameters-workaround/index.en.md

 In this example, we can see how links have slightly different images as underlines, have a defined color[^splash-color], and change this color on hover or focus.

-[^splash-color]: To express the color, I am using the [Splash](https://www.todepond.com/lab/splash/) color format by [Lu Wilson](https://www.todepond.com/), which is fitting, as they and Ivan are two of the three current co-hosts of the [Future of Coding](https://futureofcoding.org/episodes/) podcast.<br/> Can recommend! <!-- offset="1" span="3" -->
+[^splash-color]: To express the color, I am using the [Splash](https://www.todepond.com/lab/splash/) color format by [Lu Wilson](https://www.todepond.com/), which is fitting, as they and Ivy are two of the three current co-hosts of the [Feeling of Computing](https://feelingof.com/episodes/) podcast.<br/> Can recommend! <!-- offset="1" span="3" -->

 The way I transform the color into Splash color and back is not as interesting and is covered in my [Splash Colour Mixin](https://blog.kizu.dev/splash-colour-mixin/) blog post.
 The color is then passed into the SVG using the technique that I already explained, but two things are happening that I need to mention.

 In this case, the scaling is rather interesting: we want to scale only in one direction (horizontally) while keeping the other direction always fixed.
 We don’t have a `preserveAspectRatio` value for this (after all, we’re not _preserving_ it).
 To achieve it, I had to position all the shapes to the bottom with `y="100%"`, and then move them back up with `transform`.
 Maybe there is a better way to do it, but I ended up keeping this one.

 Second thing: how do we choose between different shapes?
 The SVG file contains eight of them, and from the above example, we can see that these links have seemingly different underlines.
-In the [original thread](https://mastodon.social/@spiralganglion/113921387566692673), Ivan solved it by switching up the images with `:nth-child()`, and yes, we could do it here as well, and either use the “SVG stack” technique or pass the index as the information inside with our technique.
+In the [original thread](https://mastodon.social/@spiralganglion/113921387566692673), Ivy solved it by switching up the images with `:nth-child()`, and yes, we could do it here as well, and either use the “SVG stack” technique or pass the index as the information inside with our technique.

 I am doing neither!